aunell/Smarter_Sampling/README.md

-# PAC_Judge
+# SMARTER SAMPLING FOR LLM JUDGES: RELIABLE EVALUATION ON A BUDGET

 ## Overview
-PAC_Judge provides both theoretical and empirical guarantees for improved sampling methods to accurately estimate the **Intraclass Correlation Coefficient (ICC)** of human and LLM judge rankings of non-verifiable text.
+This work provides both theoretical and empirical guarantees for improved sampling methods to accurately estimate the **Intraclass Correlation Coefficient (ICC)** of human and LLM judge rankings of non-verifiable text.
 Our goal is to improve the robustness and efficiency of LLM-judge evaluations, particularly in **data-scarce regimes**.

 ---